PhilipDeFraties/PhilipDeFraties/README.md

 With every team I find myself on I set my intention first thing to be a reliable source of positivity, initiative, and reliability and to be an efficient and considerate communicator.
 I try to stay active in slack channels, be ready to jump in on pair coding sessions whenever needed, make meaningful commit messages and well-written pull requests, and do thorough code reviews.

+A recent pull request I submitted can be seen here: https://github.com/rubyforgood/diaper/pull/2267

+Recently I have begun contributing for an open-source application, [diaper](https://staging.humanessentials.app/), an inventory tracking system used by donation centers across the country which was created and maintained by the non-profit group, [RubyForGood](https://rubyforgood.org/).

 My resume can be found here: [Phil's Resume](https://resume.creddle.io/resume/3rxpz3ulpgg)

 The projects listed on my resume are here: